mainahandmaker/academic_website/content/authors/admin/_index.md

   url: http://www.sennerlab.com/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a student in the [**Senner Lab**](http://www.sennerlab.com/) at the University of South Carolina.
+bio: I am a graduate student in the [**Senner Lab**](http://www.sennerlab.com/) at the University of South Carolina.
 My current research is focused on the stopover ecology of long-distance migratory shorebirds.

 # Interests to show in About widget
 interests: